 70. A helmet visor with a pin-lock antifog screen stays clear even in the rain, and if the visor is cleaned carefully, raindrops do not stay too long on it.

 71. You should ride slowly and more gently during rains

 What to do on roads with gravel/sand/loose dirt

 73. On a gravel road, or a road with loose materials, slow down, and at the same time to allow the bike to find its path without trying to fight with it.
-You as a rider can assist in finding the path by keeping your knees to the gas tank, transfer some weight to the pegs and move forward if you can, and remain loose in the arms and shoulders, and keep the throttle to maintain a safe speed.
+You as a rider can assist in finding the path by keeping your knees to the gas tank, transferring some weight to the pegs and moving forward if you can, and remaining loose in the arms and shoulders, and keeping the throttle to maintain a safe speed.

 74. When making turns, keep all the above in mind and reduce the amount of lean as much as possible.

 75. Hydrate, hydrate, hydrate!
 The last thing you would want during your trip is running out of water on a hot day in the middle of nowhere.
 You can invest in a good-quality hydro pack that can hold at least 1.5 litres of water.
 Replenish it whenever you get the chance.
 Alternatively, you can carry as many water bottles with you as possible, or buy from the roadside shops.